richardatval/www.greatproject.org.uk/_posts/2018-04-25-donate-your-spare-smart-clothes-for-great.md

 ### What we're looking for

-We're looking for people to donate:
+We're looking for people to donate the following, for men and women, in all sizes:

-- Complete smart suits (mens and womens)
+- Complete smart suits
 - Smart trousers
 - Smart jackets
 - Shirts and blouses